dristi211/DristisBooksStore/DristisBooksStore/README.txt

 Change your target project to the migrations project by using the Package Manager Console's Default project drop-down list, or by executing "dotnet ef" from the directory containing the migrations project.

 Changed the Default project and run the ,Migration again

+2023-11-17 ISO 9:26
+Resume working on the Bookstoreproject Assingment2-part2(section2)